 Moving a window

 Before you can move any window, it must not be maximized.
-To make the window appear in window mode, press Alt and spacebar at the same time, move to the restore option, and press Enter.
-Once in windowed mode, you can move a window by pressing Alt and spacebar at the same time, navigate to the move option, press Enter, and then move the window using your arrow keys.
+To make the window appear in windowed mode, press the Alt and spacebar keys at the same time, move to the restore option, and press Enter.
+In windowed mode, you can move a window if you press Alt+spacebar, select Move from the menu, then use the arrow keys to move it.